homeflow/homeflow.github.io/_posts/assets/2015-04-24-package-and-minify.md

   - asset_pack
 {% endhighlight %}

-Asset packs are your included stylesheets and JavaScripts.
-Vendor assets are includes for both core files and the asset packs you declared prior.
-The Ctesius vendor asset includes the bare minimum you need to build a theme on Homeflow, with no excess.
+Asset packs are the stylesheets and JavaScript files which you wish to include in your theme.
+The Vendor assets are the core asset packs you wish to include, ``asset_pack`` should be included here as these are the assets defined prior.
+The ``Ctesius`` vendor asset pack includes the bare minimum you need to build a theme on Homeflow, with no excess.

 To output your minified JS and CSS in your theme, add the following two lines: